 - Jalapeno slices

 Recipe notes:Hatch Chilies: If you can't find hatch chilies in the produce section, you can substitute Anaheim peppers.
 Canned hatch chilies also work great!
 You won't need to sauté canned chilies, just add them along with your broth.
 Chicken broth base/bullion: I use broth base/bullion in all of my soup and chili recipes (rather than boxed/canned broth).
 When using a base or bullion, you can mix it with hot water.
 This allows soup to heat faster and saves time.
 It also takes up much less space in your grocery cart!
 Find bullion by the canned broth at the store or buy it on Amazon!
 Shredded Chicken: I like to pre-cook large quantities of chicken on the weekend and then shred/freeze in 2 cup portions.
 You can also buy pre-cooked, shredded chicken at most grocery stores.
 For this recipe, you can also simmer 2 large chicken breasts in your chili.
 Once they reach an internal temp of 165°F, remove, shred and return to the pot.

 - Set a large stock pot or Dutch oven on the stove top and turn heat to medium low.
-Place butter in the pot and allow it to melt.
+Place olive oil in the pot and allow it to heat up a bit.

-- While you wait for butter to melt, dice onion and hatch chilies.
-Add them to the pot.
-Sauté for about 10 minutes, until onions are translucent and chilies have softened a bit.
+- Dice onion and hatch chilies.
+Add them to the pot and sauté for about 10 minutes, until onions are translucent and chilies have softened a bit.